kinderp/demystify_saml_sso/README.md

 It uses `NameID` field's value in [SampResponse](https://github.com/kinderp/demystify_saml_sso/blob/master/README.md#sampresponse) to autheticate the incoming request session on django.

 Do exist some [settings](https://github.com/knaperek/djangosaml2#user-attributes) in djangosaml2 in order to customize auth behaviour.
-Basically it will use `NameID` to autheticate the request using `django.contrib.auth.models.User` model and you can customize the meaning of `NamedID`, below some examples coming from [settings](https://github.com/knaperek/djangosaml2#user-attributes)
+Basically it will use `NameID` to autheticate the request using `django.contrib.auth.models.User` model and you can customize the meaning of `NamedID` in the auth process, below some examples coming from [settings](https://github.com/knaperek/djangosaml2#user-attributes)

 ```
 When such assertion (SamlResponse) is received on the Django side